Letras Latinas: Letras Latinas Presents

-Letras Latinas Blog
+Letras Latinas Blog 2

-Letras Latinas Blog is an online site featuring e-interviews, book review round-ups, and other forms of literary commentary on contemporary Latino literature.
-Regular contributors have included Lauro Vazquez, Emma Trelles, Francisco Aragón and Oscar Bermeo.
+A relaunch of its prior iteration, Letras Latins Blog 2 publishes author spotlights, interviews, book round-ups, and in-depth poetry book reviews, among other articles related to contemporary Latinx writing.
+It was relaunched in 2022 upon receiving a grant from the Poetry Foundation.
+Its contributing editors include Francisco Aragón, Diego Báez, Brittany Torres Rivera, and Sofía M. Villamil DuránIts.
+Its managing editors are poets Brent Ameneyro and Laura Villareal.

 Concluded programs

 The John K. Walsh Mentorship Essays, named after Notre Dame alum (‘61) and distinguished hispanista, John K. Walsh (1939 – 1990), is an online series hosted by ORIGINS literary journal that recognizes and highlights the indelible role mentors play in the lives of emerging Latino writers.